zelechowskij/Aledroggo/README.md

 Front-end and back-end are deployed on Google app engine platform.
 Simple user interface was built mainly on Bootstrap and CSS.

+### Database

 After user completes his part, an update is sent to Oracle database containing every search parameters.
-The DB itself is designed with usage of constraints as well as two distinctive users with different restrictions for safety measures.
+The DB itself is called "Search" and it is designed with usage of constraints as well as two distinctive users with different restrictions for safety measures.

 ![DB](/images/1.png)

 Only one user can alter tables, but both can select from them.

+### Is it cheap yet?

+Independently from main app, a recurring python script is running via GCP cron jobs.
+Every hour, script selects tasks from "Search" table that are "active" and checks whether any product is cheaper then the given threshold.
+If so, the notification is send and the task is marked "Inactive".
+There is another table that stores every single one of the cron jobs results, thus providing posibility to eg. draw price vs time graph of tracked product.

+### It is cheap